Nandalala: Soundtrack

-After working with Sundar C. Babu for both his previous films, Myshkin opted to collaborate with composer Ilaiyaraaja for Nandalalas music.
-The soundtrack album to this film was released on 14 January 2009, during Pongal at the Four Frames theater in Chennai.
+After working with Sundar C. Babu for both his previous films, Mysskin opted to collaborate with Ilaiyaraaja for Nandalalas music.
+The soundtrack album to this film was released on 14 January 2009, during Pongal.
 The album features 6 tracks while, however, only two of them were included in the final version.
 Ilaiyaraaja had performed three songs himself, one of which "Oru vandu Kootame" along with his grandson and Karthik Raja's eldest son Yatheeshwaran.
 The sixth song in the album "Elilea Elilea" was written and sung by a gypsy woman called Saroja Ammal in her mother tongue.
-Apart from Saroja Ammal, five lyricists had penned the songs, namely Na.
-Muthukumar, Mu.
-Metha, Muthulingam, Kabilan and Palani Bharathi.

-Myshkin stated that he had requested Ilaiyaraaja to come up with a music that should be "enjoyed and appreciated by the likes of a hunter in an African cave".
-Ilaiyaraaja, hence, composed a "simple" and "minimalized" score and had written a symphonic piece, using only three instruments, a flute, an oboe and a violin, for which three specialized Hungarian artists from the Budapest Festival Orchestra were invited.
+Mysskin stated that he had requested Ilaiyaraaja to come up with a music that should be "enjoyed and appreciated by the likes of a hunter in an African cave".
+Ilaiyaraaja, hence, composed a "simple" and "minimalized" score and had written a symphonic piece, using only three instruments, a flute, an oboe and a violin, for which three specialised Hungarian artists from the Budapest Festival Orchestra were invited.